aziascreations/PB-GameFramework/readme.md

 Packages the game in archives that are then put in the *"Packages/"* folder.

 <b>$> [build-make-pbp.cmd](build-make-pbp.cmd)</b><br>
-Removes any PureBasic project file and creates one with all the constants the are relevant and present in the config script.
+Removes any PureBasic project file and creates one with all the constants that are relevant and present in the config script.

 ### Modules